Battles and operations of the Indian National Army

-The Battles and Operations involving the Indian National Army during World War II were all fought in the South-East Asian theatre.
-These range from the earliest deployments of the INA's preceding units in espionage during Malayan Campaign in 1942, through the more substantial commitments during the Japanese Ha Go and U Go offensives in the Upper Burma and Manipur region, to the defensive battles during the Allied Burma campaign.
-The INA's brother unit in Europe, the Indische Legion did not see any substantial deployment although some were engaged in Atlantic wall duties, special operations in Persia and Afghanistan, and later a small deployment in Italy.
-The INA was not considered a significant military threat.
-However, it was deemed a significant strategic threat especially to the Indian Army, with Wavell describing it as a target of prime importance.
+Battles and operations involving the Indian National Army (INA) during the Second World War took place in the South-East Asian theatre in the South-East Asian theatre.
+The INA’s involvement spanned espionage activities during the Malayan campaign in 1942, participation in the Japanese Ha-Go and U-Go offensives in the Upper Burma and Manipur, and later defensive engagements during the Allied Burma campaign.

+The INA’s counterpart in Europe, the Indische Legion, saw limited deployment.
+Although it participated in duties along the Atlantic Wall and was involved in special operations in Persia and Afghanistan, as well as a small deployment in Italy, its overall military role remained minor.

+While the INA was not considered a significant conventional military threat, it though not a significant conventional military threat, the INA posed a substantial strategic concern—particularly for the British Indian Army.
+As Wavell noted, it was considered a target of prime importance.

 Background

-The Indian National Army was initially formed under Mohan Singh Deb consisting of prisoners taken by the Japan in her Malayan campaign and at Singapore.
+The Indian National Army was initially formed under Mohan Singh consisting of prisoners taken by Japan in her Malayan campaign and at Singapore.
 Later, after it was reorganized under Subhas Chandra Bose, it drew a large number of civilian volunteers from Malaya and Burma.
-Ultimately, a force of under 40,000 was formed, although only two divisions ever participated in battle.
+Ultimately, a force of under 40,000 was formed, although only two divisions ever participated in the battle.
 In 1943, intelligence and special services groups from the INA were instrumental in destabilizing the British Indian Army in the early stages of the Arakan offensive.
 It was during this time that the British Military Intelligence began propaganda work to shield the true numbers who joined the INA, and also described stories of Japanese brutalities that indicated, falsely, INA involvement.
 Further, the Indian press was prohibited from publishing any accounts whatsoever of the INA.

 First INA

-The prestige of The Raj had suffered a blow with the fall of Malaya and, later, the massive surrender at Singapore.
+The prestige of The Raj had suffered a blow with the fall of Malaya and, later, the massive surrender in Singapore.
 In February 1942, the Indian prisoners of war from the British Indian Army captured there came under the influence of Indian nationalists, notably Mohan Singh Deb, and a large number volunteered to form the Indian National Army with support from Japan and had the stated aim of overthrowing The Raj from India.
-Of the formation of this army however, the British intelligence was unaware of until around July 1942, and even then was unclear on the scale, purpose and organisation of the INA.
+The formation of this army however, the British intelligence was unaware of until around July 1942, and even then, was unclear on the scale, purpose and organization of the INA.